jackyhuynh/Application_Development_using_C_plus_plus/6. Fundamental of_C++/README.md

     }

 ## How to use comment in C++:
-- How code is done not why it is done.
+- Comment is used to show how code is done not why it is done.

  Comments can be added in two ways:
 As a comment block